Animatron/player/doc/scripting.md

 Elements are organized hierarchically (some elements may contain another elements and so on) into Scenes.
 And there is always a Root scene.

 Elements has a shape, a border and a shadow.
-They also have a Pivot—a point they rotates around, an Alpha—determines their transparency and other properties which are described in detail in [Full Player API documentation](http://animatron.com/player/doc/API.html).
+They also have a Pivot—a point they're rotated around, an Alpha—determines their transparency and other properties which are described in detail in [Full Player API documentation](http://animatron.com/player/doc/API.html).

+Now let's try to create an element with a help of...

+## Builder

+Builder is a special thing which main purpose (how you may suggest from it's name) is to construct Player's world.

+Here is an example of how we could create a circle:

+	var b = Builder._$;         // create a shortcut
+	var circle = b('red_circle')
+		.circle(            // will create a rectangle
+			[50, 50],   // at x = 50, y = 50
+			20)         // with radius = 20 pixels
+		.fill(              // and fill it with
+			'#f00');    // red color

+Ok, now lets add this element to our scene:

+	this.$.scene.add(circle);

+`this.$` here is a current element.
+All elements has a link to their own scene so `this.$.scene` will refer to the element's scene and `add(elem)` will add an element to the scene.

+And what if we wish to add an element to another scene?
+It's easy, we have to find this scene first and then add our circle to it:

+	var anotherScene = ctx.findByName('another-scene')[0];
+	anotherScene.add(circle);

+Please note that `ctx.findByName(name)` will return an array of elements (scene is an element too, remember?) even if there is just one matching element, so we need to pick just the first one: `[0]`.

 Now we know something about building blocks but how the world goes alive?